 And the prophets, do they live forever?

-The pre-exilic forefathers are no longer alive to warn the contemporaries of Zechariah.
+The preexilic forefathers were no longer alive to warn the contemporaries of Zechariah.
 The opportunity to repent does not last forever.
-The warning of previous prophets that bore witness against rejecting God proved true.
+The warning of previous prophets who bore witness against rejecting God proved true.
 Yet, God’s people have God’s Word, as expressed in the next verse.

 Yet surely My words and My statutes,